-Pupils may have:
+Pupils may:

-- their opportunity to play in school matches withdrawn - May be withdrawn from a games session to catch up any work that they haven't completed. - May have their weekly ice cream privilege removed (Summer Term and first half of Michaelmas Term) if they have received 3 strikes in the week leading up to the ice cream van (currently) coming on a Thursday.
+- Have their opportunity to play in school matches withdrawn - Be withdrawn from a games session to catch up any work that they haven't completed. - Have their weekly ice cream privilege removed (Summer Term and first half of Michaelmas Term) if they have received 3 strikes in the week leading up to the ice cream van visit.
 This is not the same as a child receiving a straight de-merit.
 Three strikes means that a child has made 3 poor choices rather than just one bad decision.
 If a child misses out on his/her weekly ice cream due to receiving 3 strikes, no reflection period is due to be carried out.